Devvz/docker-pterodactyl/README.md

 1) Does Container1 (pterodb) and Container2 (pterophp) need a link so they can communicate with one another?
 We configured a link from Container3 (pteroweb) to the other two containers, but nothing to allow those two to communicate with one another.
 2) The `yum install openssl-devel` command from the installation instructions - where does this need to be executed?
-3) The database configuration where it specifies that I will create **an empty database** (https://docs.pterodactyl.io/docs/installing-1), is this local to the Pterodactyl container or is this utilizing mariadb?
-4) There are some additional settings for the NGINX installation that I need to clear up that I'm not sure how to apply.
-Some of them were applied with the old Dockerfile which combined the panel installation with the NGINX installation and some I wasn't able to find at all.
-My plan here was to *avoid* using a Dockerfile for these settings if possible.
+3) There are additional settings for the NGINX installation that need to be configued *without* using a Dockerfile.
+I'm not sure how to go about this.
+I would like to *avoid* using a Dockerfile for these settings if possible.
 - Need to create the `/etc/nginx/sites-available/` directory (originally part of the first Dockerfile run command)
 - Need to create `pterodactyl.conf` within `/etc/nginx/sites-available` to allow the web interface to be publicly available and modify the config file above using https://docs.pterodactyl.io/docs/webserver-configuration.
 I added a config file to /manifest/etc/nginx/conf.d but I'm not quite sure how to reference this file without using a Dockerfile (or even with using one).
 - Need to symlink new config file into sites-enabled `ln -s /etc/nginx/sites-available/pterodactyl.conf /etc/nginx/sites-enabled/pterodactyl.conf`
 - Need to restart nginx service `systemctl restart nginx`

-5) Is there anything else I need to do for Pterodactyl panel?
-For example, after I run composer setup?
+4) Is there anything else I need to do for Pterodactyl panel?
+For example, after I run composer setup (such as install the queue listeners, if necessary)?
-6) Are queue listeners necessary?
-7) How does the Dockerfile know where to pull the configuration files?
+5) How does the Dockerfile know where to pull the configuration files?
 For example, it uses an entrypoint.sh file but the exact location of this file is never specified.
-8) Need to determine how to pull the PHP configuration for the Pteropanel Dockerfile.
+6) Need to determine how to pull the PHP configuration (optional) for the Pterodactyl Dockerfile.